 Your Research Valet

-Meera is your Research Valet at Consumer Rescue.
+Meera is Your Research Valet at Consumer Rescue.
 She is the lady to reach out to when you need to find someone inside a company who can help you solve your consumer problem.
-She is the former research director for Elliott Advocacy, where she loved to find customer service and executive contacts for the consumers who contacted her.
+She is the former research director working with Michelle and Dwayne at the nonprofit for many years, where she loved to cheerfully find customer service and executive contacts for the consumers who contacted her.

 Meera is a retired healthcare executive and therapist.
-She currently travels the world learning languages and doing volunteer work.
-You can contact her here: Just Ask Meera.
+She currently travels the world learning languages and doing volunteer work wherever she goes.
+If you need an executive customer service contact for any company you’re battling, you can Just Ask Meera.

 Stephanie is a travel columnist at Consumer Rescue.
 She has authored several books for corporate travelers (available on Amazon and Barnes and Noble) and also publishes an informative website with a focus on promoting smart and safe travel.